 3263.
-Directory Signs.
-One exterior directory sign listing the names and locations of the occupants of the premises may be erected on the exterior wall of a building near the entrance provided the display area shall not exceed one square foot for each occupant identified on the directory.
+Directory Sign/General Directory Sign: One directory wall sign on which the sign face shall not exceed one square foot for each occupant identified in the directory.
+A similarly sized freestanding sign may be erected provided it is substantially out of view of the public way.
 If there is a panel supporting a group of individual tenant names, that panel shall not exceed 110% of the aggregate area of the individual names.

 3264.
 Directional Signs.
 Directional signs may be erected near a street, driveway or parking area if necessary for the safety and direction of vehicular or pedestrian traffic.
-The display area of each directional sign shall not exceed two square feet and no directional sign shall be located more than six feet above ground level if mounted on a wall of a building of more than three and one-half feet above the ground if freestanding.
-Directional signs shall not advertise, identify or promote any product person, premises or activity but may identify the street name/number and provide traffic directions.
+The sign face of each directional sign shall not exceed two

+(2) square feet and no directional sign shall be located more than six (6) feet above ground level if mounted on a wall of a building or more than three and one-half (31/2) feet above the ground if freestanding.
+Directional signs shall be placed so as to not impair vehicular sight lines.